braidn/Knowledge-Repo/ReactJsFramework.md

 * [React Testing][3]
 * When testing composed components, make sure to shallow render.
 This will render the component but not it's children.
 Otherwise tests can and will get pretty heavy.

+###Best Practices

+* [Typescript][ts]:
+  * Yes types can be super fiddly but, as a project grows, types become a wonderful safety net.
+  * Not to mention, how well TS integrates with editors and accelerates the correct use of typed fns.
+  * This also drastically reduces build complexity which can be a bottleneck in larger apps.
+* Where it makes sense, split up monorepos with [Lerna][lern] and [Yarn Workspaces][ywp]
+  * This also will allow devs to know what parts of the repo a change affects,
+  * which leads to devs being more confident around changes, pushing more code, more often.

 ###External links

 1. [Docs][2]